We are here to help you. If you have need of our services, please call us, day or night. Or, if you prefer, you can fill

 The family was very pleased with the arrangement and word quickly spread that Klassen was still available to assist families in need.
 Harry Froese joined Klassen in assisting families, and a new partnership was realized.

 "The interesting thing is that we did about 50 funerals without a name, without a building, without an address or phone number," said Klassen.
 Since they were not officially open for business, and were operating out of other funeral homes, they ran into a dilemma of how to advertise the funeral in the newspaper obituaries.
 They decided to keep it simple: 'Friends of the Family' in care of arrangements.
 Klassen said this really gained attention and they decided to use the name Friends Funeral Service once they became incorporated.

 In May 2010, Walter Klassen retired from Friends Funeral Service, leaving the business fully in the hands of Harry Froese and Harold Koslowsky.
 Understanding that there was more to do than the two of them could handle, the search began to find another funeral director who could fit into the style and culture established at Friends.
-Since then, Adina Vogt and Kristin Buchalter, both licensed funeral directors have joined the team.
+Adina Vogt and Kristin Buchalter, both licensed funeral directors, joined the team.
 In December 2018, Harold Koslowsky retired.
 Keeping it in the family, Harold's son Jotham Koslowsky is a second year funeral director apprentice as well as Harry's daughter Danielle Froese.

 Friends Funeral Service is independently owned and managed and provides a full range of services, including traditional earth burials, cremation, memorial and inurnment services, graveside services and prearrangements.
 They also serve all churches and cemeteries.